 You will be allowed to use loose chalk as well, if you feel you need to, but we will be encouraging you to use as little as possible to help us keep the place clean and the air quality high.

-During the day, now we are open, we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.
+During the day we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.

 The gym will be open but we will encourage you to sanitise your hands before you go in.
 And there will be some cleaning equipment in there (spray, etc) so you can clean the mats or bars if you wish.
 The fingerboards we’d rather you did not spray but we definitely want you to sanitise your fingers before using them.